 For example, this iPhone case is very clearly shown.
 You can see the back and the front, plus there is a little shadow on the bottom to give it some depth. (photo credit caseology_store)

-Easy & Saves Space
+A Light Box Is Easy & Saves Space

 It is MUCH easier to get a setup that makes taking white photos simple and fast.
 Get a photography light box and you can just pop your product in and snap, snap, snap!
+This gives you a great white backdrop for your product photos!

 This one is really cool!
 It is not so tiny that you have to keep trying to smush products in and not so expensive that you can’t get it today.
 It is also changeable so you can do black backgrounds if you have a light colored item. (#ad) Fotodiox Pro LED 28×28″ Studio-in-a-Box for Table Top Photography